 /usr into a CSV file in my home directory

 I'm making this freely available in the hope that others may find this useful.
-Please let me know if you have any issues, thoughts or suggestions for enhancements by mailing email@example.com.
+Please let me know if you have any issues, please point it in the GitHub issues tool (accessed via the Developer Website link.)
+For thoughts or suggestions for enhancements please let me know by mailing: email@example.com.

 The MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.